tancredi-end/Contact-potential-matrix-validation-for-DDG-prediction/README.md

 More information on the correct order and on what each script does into the GUIDE.txt file.

 The main scripts for generic use (outside the 3 used dataset if needed) are:
-Calculate-distance.py
+Calculate-distance.py \n
-calculate-single-ddg.py
+calculate-single-ddg.py \n
-calculate-all-ddg.py
+calculate-all-ddg.py \n
-PART3_modeller.py
+PART3_modeller.py \n
-PART2_pyrosetta.py
+PART2_pyrosetta.py \n

 ALL_FUNCTIONS.py contains all function used in the different scripts with the exception of "calculate-single-ddg.py" which is not a function and it's used to calculate the ddg of a single mutation and not the entire folder.